 Converting Your Favicon Image to an Icon

-Once you have an acceptable image, you need to convert it to the icon format.
+Once you have an acceptable image, you need to convert it to the icon format (.ICO).
 There are many icon editors available, and Sue Chastain, the Graphics Software Guide, has a list of some good ones.
-I used IconForge by CursorArts.
 Be sure to save the file as favicon.ico.

 Publishing the Icon

-It is simple to publish the icon, simply upload it to the same directory as the file you want bookmarked.
-For example, for this page on the HTML site at About, I would place it at
+It is simple to publish the icon, simply upload it to the root directory of your website.
+For example, the About.com icon is located at /favicon.ico.